7 Reasons Not to Skip a Home Inspection

 1. Find deal-breakers

-A house may look fantastic, yet have major issues with wiring, roof, HVAC, plumbing and more.
+A house may look fantastic, yet have major issues with wiring, roofing, HVAC, plumbing and more.
 A quality home inspection will give you the inside scoop.
 If the inspection reveals any large problems that may take heavy work or expensive repairs, you might want to back out of the deal.

 2. Safety concerns